sandy-bultena/Scheduling_and_allocation/PDF_source_files/HowTo.md

 ### Courses, Sections, Blocks
 #### Drag 'n' Drop
-Drag a teacher, or lab, or stream from any of the right panels onto the appropriate Course, Section or Block in the left panel, and it will be assigned acccordingly.
+Drag a teacher, or lab, or stream from any of the right panels onto the appropriate Course, Section or Class Time in the left panel, and it will be assigned acccordingly.

+If you hover over a course or section for approximately 1/2 second, the tree will _open_ and expose its constituents (courses will show sections, sections will show class times)

 #### Right-click
 Right click any object on the tree, and a pop-up menu will appear, allowing the user to add, remove teachers, labs, streams, delete the object, edit the object, etc.

 #### Double-click
-Double click any Course, Section, Block object on the tree, and an appropriate dialog box will open, allowing the user to edit the object.
+Double click any Course, Section, Class Time object on the tree, and an appropriate dialog box will open, allowing the user to edit the object.

 #### Keyboard
 Navigate to any Course, Section, Block object on the tree, hit ```return```, and an appropriate dialog box will open, allowing the user to edit the object.

 ## _Creating Schedules_
-Once all the lab information, streams, courses, teachers, etc have been created (and hopefully saved in a YAML file), the user can now create schedules for moving blocks around on the views.
+Once all the lab information, streams, courses, teachers, etc have been created (and hopefully saved in a CSV file), the user can now create schedules for moving blocks around on the views.
 * Go to the ```Schedules``` tab
     * There you will see a list of all possible 'Views', where each 'View' will be a schedule for that object.
     * Click on a button to see the 'View' associated with that object.